emqx/eip/active/0033-agent-registry.md

 - **Event Topic**: Agents publish asynchronous notifications to `a2a/v1/event/{org_id}/{unit_id}/{agent_id}`.
 Events MAY be published using QoS 0.
-- **Optional Shared Pool Dispatch**: Requesters MAY publish to `a2a/v1/request/{org_id}/{unit_id}/pool/{pool_id}`.
+- **Optional Shared Pool Dispatch**: Requesters MAY publish to shared pool request topics defined by the A2A-over-MQTT transport profile.
 Pool members consume via shared subscriptions and responders MUST include `a2a-responder-agent-id` in pooled responses so requesters can route follow-ups to the concrete responder.
 - **OAuth 2.0/OIDC**: When required by the Agent Card, requesters MUST include `a2a-authorization: Bearer <access_token>` as an MQTT User Property on each request; responders validate tokens before processing.